MatthiasGr/idscp2-jvm-wiki/IDSCP2-Overview.md

 ### Core

 As its name suggests, the core is at the center of the protocol.
-It defines the IDSCP2 message format and makes sure, that no data is lost and messages are delivered in order.
+It defines the IDSCP2 message format and makes sure that no data is lost and messages are delivered in order.

 It is responsible for orchestrating the other components after being started by the secure channel